 Parent Company Liquidity.
 Cash flows from the insurance subsidiaries are used to pay interest and principal repayments on Parent Company debt, operating expenses of the Parent, and Parent Company dividends to Torchmark shareholders.
-In 2013, the Parent received \$488 million of cash dividends from its insurance subsidiaries, as compared with \$437 million in 2012 and \$769 million in 2011.
-The 2011 dividend included \$305 million of additional dividends available as a result of the sale of United Investors.
-Including transfers from other subsidiaries and after paying debt obligations, shareholder dividends, and other expenses (but before share repurchases).
-Torchmark Parent had excess operating cash flow in 2013 of approximately \$364 million, compared with \$371 million in 2012.
+In 2014, the Parent received \$479 million of cash dividends from its insurance subsidiaries, compared with \$488 million in 2013 and \$437 million in 2012.
+Including transfers from other subsidiaries and after paying debt obligations, shareholder dividends, and other expenses (but before share repurchases), Torchmark Parent had excess operating cash flow in 2014 of approximately \$377 million, compared with \$364 million in 2013.
 Parent Company cash flow in excess of its operating requirements is available for other corporate purposes, such as strategic acquisitions or share repurchases.
-In 2014, it is expected that the Parent Company will receive approximately \$475 million in dividends from subsidiaries, and that an approximate range of \$370 to \$380 million will be available as excess cash flow.
+In 2015, it is expected that the Parent Company will receive approximately \$473 million in dividends from subsidiaries, and that an approximate range of \$355 to \$365 million will be available as excess cash flow.
 Certain restrictions exist on the payment of these dividends.
 For more information on the restrictions on the payment of dividends by subsidiaries, see the restrictions section of Note 12-Shareholders' Equity in the Notes to Consolidated Financial Statements.
-Although these restrictions exist, dividend availability from subsidiaries historically has been sufficient for the cash flow needs of the Parent Company.
-As additional liquidity, the Parent held \$8 million of cash and short-term investments at December 31, 2013, compared with \$2 million a year earlier.
-The Parent also had available a \$50 million receivable from subsidiaries at December 31, 2013.
+Although these restrictions exist, dividend availability from subsidiaries historically has been sufficient for the cash flow needs of the Parent Company, As additional liquidity, the Parent held \$6 million of cash and short-term investments at December 31, 2014, compared with \$8 million a year earlier.
+The Parent also had available a \$50 million receivable from subsidiaries at 2014 year end.

 Short-Term Borrowings.
-An additional source of parent company liquidity is a line of credit facility with a group of lenders which allows unsecured borrowings and stand-by letters of credit up to \$600 million.
-As of December 31, 2013, we had available \$173 million of additional borrowing capacity under this facility, compared with \$177 million a year earlier.
-There have been no difficulties in accessing the commercial paper market under this facility during the three years ended December 31, 2013.
-For detailed information about this line of credit facility, see the Commercial Paper section of Note 11-Debt.
+An additional source of parent company liquidity is a line of credit facility with a group of lenders which allows unsecured borrowings and stand-by letters of credit up to \$750 million.
+In July 2014, Torchmark replaced a \$600 million facility with this new agreement, as discussed in Note 11-Debt in the Notes to Consolidated Financial Statements, under the caption Commercial Paper.
+The new facility, like the previous, is further designated as a back-up line of credit for a commercial paper program.
+As of December 31, 2014, we had available \$314 million of additional borrowing capacity under this new facility, compared with \$173 million a year earlier.
+There have been no difficulties in accessing the commercial paper market during the three years ended December 31, 2014.
+For detailed information about this new line of credit facility, please refer to Note 11-Debt.

-In summary, Torchmark expects to have readily available funds for 2014 and the foreseeable future to conduct its operations and to maintain target capital ratios in the insurance subsidiaries through internally generated cash flow and the credit facility.
+In summary, Torchmark expects to have readily available funds for 2015 and the foreseeable future to conduct its operations and to maintain target capital ratios in the insurance subsidiaries through internally generated cash flow and the credit facility.
 In the unlikely event that more liquidity is needed, the Company could generate additional funds through multiple sources including, but not limited to, the issuance of additional debt, a short-term credit facility, and intercompany borrowing.

 Consolidated Liquidity.
-Consolidated net cash inflows provided from operations were \$1.1 billion in 2013, compared with \$943 million in 2012 and \$859 million in 2011.
-In addition to cash inflows from operations, our companies have received \$369 million in investment calls and tenders and \$125 million of scheduled maturities or repayments during 2013.
-Maturities, tenders, and calls totaled \$737 million in 2012 and \$410 million in 2011.
+Consolidated net cash inflows provided from operations were \$865 million in 2014, compared with \$1.1 billion in 2013 and \$943 million in 2012.
+In addition to cash inflows from operations, our companies have received \$160 million in investment calls and tenders and \$113 million of scheduled maturities or repayments during 2014.
+Maturities, tenders, and calls totaled \$494 million in 2013 and \$737 million in 2012.